lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 12

+I had zero idea how to implement this.
+I actually struggled to do this manually.
+I then found a solution and spent a lot of time trying to understand how it works.
+I will add more documentation (for myself at least) to show what it does and then try to understand it.

+I linked the used solution instead of mine today, because this was completely stolen.

+## 2023, Day 11, phase two

+I knew it!
+Base idea of being able to extend further than just twice was exactly what I needed.
+Sadly, the size was so extreme, that the initial approach did not work.
+So I had to rework anyway :)

 ## 2023, Day 11, phase one

 The biggest problem I had was the expansion of the columns.